gaehlerm/SoftwareEngineering/README.md

 I'd like to remark that the way I recommend to write code does not result in fast code.
 I didn't care about speed so far.
 Instead I was coding for readability and reusability.
 The problem is that all this polymorphism that I recommended requires look ups at the so called v-table and this is slow.
 There are youtube videos [https://youtu.be/tD5NrevFtbU] that explain these things in great detail.
 So yes, the code I recommend you to write is comparably slow.
 But it does not matter.
 When do you need millions of function calls to this slow polymorphic code?
 Probably never.
 It is unlikely that the code I recommend you to write will ever be the bottleneck of your software.

+One issue with performance optimization is the fact that modern processsors have many cores.
+In order to use them you have to parallelize your code.
+This is a potentially tedious task and even if you manage, you don't always gain anything.
+The overhead of orchestrating results between the different cores may be significantly slower than the single threaded version of your code.

-## Optimization might be needed
+## Optimization Maybe Needed

-Still, let’s say you start writing one of the few applications that you assume needs performance.
+Let’s say you start writing one of the few applications that you assume needs performance.
 You’re a bit lost at which point in time you should start optimizing the code.
 Right from the beginning?
 Should you plan your algorithms such that they will be faster?
 How should you proceed?

 First of all, it is not recommended to optimize the code at all.
 In fact, it is best to ignore the performance topic for the time being.
 Write your code with the usual test – code – refactor work cycles [section TDD].
 When done well, the result will be code that is modular, stable, easy to understand and well tested.
 Code that meets all your requirements, except for performance.